 Closing “Unreviewed” tickets as “invalid”, “worksforme”, or “duplicate”, or “wontfix”.

-Closing “Unreviewed” tickets as “needsinfo” when the description is too sparse to be actionable, or when they’re feature requests requiring a discussion on django-developers.
+Closing “Unreviewed” tickets as “needsinfo” when the description is too sparse to be actionable, or when they’re feature requests requiring a discussion on the Django Forum or django-developers.

 Correcting the “Needs tests”, “Needs documentation”, or “Has patch” flags for tickets where they are incorrectly set.